 The RFgen project lead began working with the IT director on the extensive migration from MDLink.
 "Even though the company had been using data collection technology for years," the RFgen project lead said, "The migration represented a completely new implementation with considerable new functionality in a new transaction set.
 The entire process flow was very different because it was open source."

 Implementation was very successful, the IT director emphasized.
-“With RFgen, our inventory on raw materials and cut components became very accurate.
+"With RFgen, our inventory of raw materials and cut components became very accurate.
 We were even able to see the yield of each saw used to cut materials.
-We now know if each saw is producing 80%, 90% or 99% of its yield.”
+We now know if each saw is producing 80%, 90% or 99% of its yield."

-Next, RFgen’s PO Receipts solution was implemented to give the company up-to-date inventory on purchased parts.
-“Before RFgen, our inventory on purchased parts was in the dark,” said the IT director.
-“Several hours lapsed before our inventory on purchased parts was updated in our system.
+Next, RFgen's PO Receipts solution was implemented to give the company an up-to-date inventory on purchased parts.
+"Before RFgen, our inventory on purchased parts was in the dark," said the IT director.
+"Several hours elapsed before our inventory on purchased parts was updated in our system.
 Now, as soon as purchased parts arrive at the dock, we scan them in and know immediately, in real-time, what our inventory on purchased parts is.
-No more delays.”
+No more delays."

 Over the subsequent years, the company has implemented many more RFgen solutions including:

 Most recently, the company implemented RFgen for Cycle Counting.
 In the past, the IT director explained, workers would go to the floor, do a cycle count, write the counts on a piece of paper, then come back to the office to aggregate counts and manually data enter their figures into the JD Edwards system.
 Now each worker has a barcode scanner.
 They scan the barcode labels on the pallet and the information is captured in real-time in the JD Edwards system.
-“RFgen’s mobile data collection solution has replaced three to four hand-written steps,” the IT director said.
-“As a result, the accuracy and efficiency of our cycle counts have greatly improved.
-Overall, RFgen brings the stability we are seeking in the scanning area.
-This results in timely and accurate inventory, as well as efficiency on the floor.
-We are also now able to track vendor performance and the yields of our tools with performance reporting.”